When I was at Jaycar buying the solar panel I was also offered a deal on a 100 Ah SLA battery and battery box. I declined.

 Very light weight.

-Li-ion is the hobbiest option.
-"Some assembly required" since it would have to be made up from smaller batteries and would need a protection circuit.
+Li-ion is the "hobbiest" option for big batteries; "some assembly required" since it would have to be made up from smaller batteries and would need a protection circuit.
+Care must be taken while charging because of the explosion risk.

 Lithium iron phosphate (LiFePO4)

-LiFePO4 is a safer variation of Li-ion with a lower voltage and energy density.
-Its lower voltage means four LiFePO4 cells in series at a total 12.8 V working voltage are an ideal replacement for a six cell "12 volt" SLA battery.
+LiFePO4 is a much safer variation of Li-ion with a lower voltage and energy density.
+Its lower voltage than Li-ion means four LiFePO4 cells in series at a total 12.8 V working voltage are an ideal replacement for a six cell "12 volt" SLA battery.

 Safe and physically rugged.
 Will not explode like Li-ion can (and sometimes does).

-Expensive purchase price – two to three times that of SLA, or about 1.5 times that of Li-ion.
+Expensive purchase price – two to three times that of SLA, or about 1.5 times that of Li-ion (although this is dropping).

 Long cycle life – extremely long if shallow depth of discharge is used.